benchopt/benchopt/doc/index.rst

 Benchopt is a benchmarking suite for optimization algorithms.
 It is built for simplicity, transparency, and reproducibility.
-It is implemented in Python but can run algorithms written in **many programming languages**.
+It is implemented in Python but can run algorithms written in many programming languages.

 .. grid:: 2
     :gutter: 1